fazle-rabbi-dev/fazle-rabbi-dev/README.md

 <h1 align="center">Hi 👋, I'm Fazle Rabbi</h1>

 <p>
-  I'm a passionate MERN stack developer from Bangladesh.
+  I'm a passionate MERN stack developer from Bangladesh 🇧🇩.
 My love for coding is fueled by a diverse range of tech interests, including web, mobile, and desktop app development, along with a keen eye for cybersecurity and ethical hacking.
 Specializing in web development, I'm committed to becoming a modern full-stack developer.
 </p>

 <p align="left"> <img src=https://komarev.com/ghpvc/?username=fazle-rabbi-dev alt="Fazle Rabbi"/> </p>